rorouser/gym-ruts-spring-backend/README.md

-# Security Artifact Backend
+# GymRuts Backend

-A modular Java Spring Boot backend for a web application, providing authentication, authorization, and session management using JWT, OAuth2 (Google, GitHub), PostgreSQL, and Redis.
+A modular Java Spring Boot backend for GymRuts, providing authentication, authorization, and session management using JWT, OAuth2 (Google, GitHub), PostgreSQL, and Redis.

 > **This README applies to the `main` branch of [rorouser/security-artifact](https://github.com/rorouser/security-artifact/tree/main).**